 Oscar was hunched over his desk while Heidi stood waiting.
 He was focused on the contract the film producers emailed him a few days earlier.
 He looked up.
 A nervous chuckle replaced the nothing expression of his mind at work, “This is more money than I’ve ever made.
 Combined!”

 His manager’s job was to reassure him, to keep him on-track.
-“Those psychopaths you conjure have been an ATM for the studio for years.”
+“Those psychopaths you conjure up have been an ATM for the studio for years.”
 She nodded at the contract, “This is where you cash-in.”

 “What’s so funny?”
 Heidi asked.
 He handed her the postcard.
 “What’s Event Horizon?”

 Oscar was appalled, “You haven’t seen Event Horizon?”
-She stared at him with an I-don’t-give-a-fuck expression.
+She stared at him with her I-don’t-give-a-fuck expression.
 “Where a mysterious force from a black hole causes everybody on a spaceship to start hallucinating?”
 He waited.
 “Murder?
 Mayhem?”